mosszhd/tricode_titans_knowly/ReadMe.md

 ### **Q: How long does it take to setup the project?**
 **A:** Setup time can range from seconds to almost an hour.
 Without Ollama locally, it may take over 45 minutes due to model optimizations.
 If models are present, setup is rather quick, often just a few minutes.

+### **Q: Is Knowly a fully offline application?**
+**A:** Yes, Knowly is a fully offline application.
+Although initial setup does require internet access to download dependencies.

+### **Q: How accurate is Knowly in interpreting complex data?**
+**A:** Currently, the accuracy of Knowly greatly depends on the quality of the data and its size.
+If the data is too small or too big, Knowly, will have a hard time digesting it.
+Be sure to keep in mind about the size of the data you are uploading (for now) as we work to improve data handling.

+### **Q: Is Knowly slow?**
+**A:** Knowly's speed and latency entirely depends upon the system on which it is running.
+We did try to fit small models into local pc with minimum configuration of 8GB RAM and no GPU.

+### **Q: How can I understand if my device is suitable for running Knowly or not?**
+**A:** The file [run.sh](#getting-started) will determine if your device hardware is compatible for the application or not.
+The lowest configuration Knowly can run on with some latency is on a device with 8GB RAM and no GPU.
+The optimal configuration for Knowly is 16GB RAM and a GPU of 4GB.
+Knowly requires a minimum of 10GB storage space in Hard Drive.

 ## License
 <a name="license"></a>